shayanb/keystamp-crypto/README.md

 ### Notarization
 ```
-# notarize and save the text to the Bitcoin blockchain
+# notarize and save the text to the Bitcoin blockchain. text is limited to 80 characters
 /notarizeme HTTP POST {'text':'FINAL_HASH_TO_BE_SAVED_TO_BC'}
 response {"status":"success","tx_hash":'915a13827c1684b39ff9875b24efaebd239f815f54e2263fbb217ad5d'}
 ```